Aldi Composter

 Gardenline Composter (15.9 gal) VS Miracle Grow Small Composter (18.5 gal)

 If you want a small composter the Gardenline looks like it is a good price at $49.99 as that seems to be cheaper than most compost tumblers on Amazon but it is also a bit smaller.
 For this type of composter you will likely have to pay $70-75 on Amazon but you will get a composter that is 2.5 gallons bigger.
-The name brand Miracle Grow Small Composter is selling at a higher price than the gardenline right now for just 2.5 gallons more volume which probably won’t make a huge difference but you also get a name brand product with a lot of good reviews.

 If I was looking for this size of composter I would pick up the Gardenline to save a little money.
 If I couldn’t find it in stores or wanted something slightly larger or just to go with a name brand I would get the Miracle Grow version.
 Miracle grow also makes larger, two chamber versions which is really useful so you can fill one while the other finishes.